-Here-at the seventh and last trum-pet, our Lord becomes king over all the earth.
+Here-at the seventh trumpet, our Lord becomes king over all the earth.
 The kingdoms of the earth are manifestly his.
-He shall reward the prophets and saints, etc. Again, this is the last trumpet in the Bible.
+He shall reward the prophets and saints, etc. This is the last trumpet.

 Brethren, we shall be resurrected and changed at the last trump-and caught up to meet the Lord in the air.
 Right?
-1st Thessalonians fits with this perfectly:
+1st Thessalonians dovetails with this perfectly:

 1 Thessalonians 4:13-18 But I would not have you to be ignorant, brethren, concerning them which are asleep, that ye sorrow not, even as others which have no hope.
 For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him.
 For this we say unto you by the word of the Lord, that we which are alive and remain unto the coming of the Lord shall not prevent them which are asleep.
-For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with these words.
+For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.
+Wherefore comfort one another with these words.

-This passage agrees perfectly with Matthew 24, Mark 13, Luke 21, 1st Corinthians 15, and Revelation 11?
+Shall we see how this fits with Matthew 24, Mark 13, Luke 21, 1st Corinthians 15, and Revelation 11?
 This was written to comfort those who had lost loved ones-who were then sleeping in the Lord.
 Their loved ones' bodies were in the grave, but there was a blessed hope for them.
+Notice read carefully:

-Notice-read carefully: "For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him . . ." (verse 14).
+"For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him . . ." (verse 14).
 Jesus will bring those with him which sleep in Jesus.
 When?
 When he comes from heaven?
 Where are their bodies?
 The bodies are in the graves?
 Where are their souls and spirits?
 They went to be present with the Lord at death.
 Men are at least two-part creatures.
-The writer believes they are spirit, body, and soul.
-When a person dies, the spirit goes back to God who gave it, (Eccl.
-12:7) and the soul, our essential self goes to be with the Lord.
-(2Co.
-5:8).
+The writer believes they are spirit, soul, and body.
+When a person dies, the spirit goes back to God who gave it.
+(Eccl.
+12:7).